spurin/tobii-aoi-copy/README.md

 # Instructions for use

 Firstly, create a copy of your target project as a backup.
+Although this is done automatically in the script, we are working with a best efforts approach here so I always encourage due dilligence before use.

 You will need to have a version of Python 3.x installed, if you are using a version installed from Python.org it should already include the requirements of sqlite and uuid.
 Modify the source_db and dest_db entries at the top so that they correlate to the full paths of your source and destination tobii project databases, then simply run the script in Python.
 Running it multiple times should have no detrimental effect and as it only places the entries if they do not exist.

+Within the script, there is an optional boolean flag that can be set called 'CLEAR_DESTINATION' that defaults to false.
+As the name implies, this will remove all AOI data, from the target.

 The script will copy all corresponding source video AOI's to all destination AOI's if the filename matches, therefore, depending on your use setup, the tool can be used in a variety of ways, as a copy, or a merge tool.
 In the examples the character after the video name signifies the same video, i.e. Video A in both Project A and Project X are the same video -